-Graceland reopened Thursday, May 21.
+Graceland is open.
 Tours are at 25 percent capacity and 50 percent capacity for other spaces.
 Employees will wear masks, guests are encouraged to wear masks, and everyone’s getting their temperature checked.
 They highly recommend buying tickets in advance, because let’s face it—with limited crowds, daily tickets will sell out fast.
 More details here.

 Historic Haunts Memphis is open.